 June 25 has been an important date for the National Hockey League and its growth from six to the soon-to-be 32 teams.
-Also, this date brought us some important rule changes, a new postseason award and a whole slew of new stars.
+Also, this date brought us some important rule changes, a new postseason award, and a whole slew of new stars.
+So let’s hop aboard the THW time machine and enjoy all the best moments.

 Expansion is the Word of the Day